 True Assassin eventually is smart enough to accept that his attempt to kill Ben has failed and to leave for now.

-Mr. Exposition: Avenger and Kotomine successively explain Ben to the way the Holy Grail works.
+Mr. Exposition: Avenger and Kotomine successively introduce Ben to the Holy Grail's system.

 Mugging the Monster: At the beginning of the fic, Lancer tries to attack Ben in order to feed on his soul.
 He is extremely puzzled to see what he believed to be a harmless human teenager turn into an armored alien with fire abilities.

 Noodle Incident: Paradox met Cu Chulainn when he was alive, and apparently got along well with him.